Beard Bro is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

-Tea tree & Pine
+Tea Tree & Pine

 100% all natural ingredients

 Honest Amish Beard Balm Leave-in Conditioner is made with only organic, natural ingredients.
-They eschew manmade chemicals in favor using ingredients made by nature, which tend to be better for sensitive skin, and less irritating in general.
+They eschew humanmade chemicals in favor using ingredients created by nature, which tend to be better for sensitive skin and less irritating in general.
 Not only do these natural ingredients pack a powerful punch, but they leave your skin healthier than when they found it.
 And consider this: Because this is a leave-in conditioner, it’s going to be on your beard and skin all day.
 And since we absorb what touches our skin, it’s important that those ingredients have no side effects, which is why it’s so important to use natural ingredients for products you don’t wash off, like beard balm.